Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: CompLex 2.0

 After we had collected these results, we further analysed the data to detect instances where annotators had not fully participated in the task.
 We specifically analysed instances where an annotator had given the exact same annotation for all instances (usually these were all 'Neutral') and discarded these from our data.
 We retained any data instance that had at least 4 valid annotations in our final dataset.

 This led to the version of the dataset we described as CompLex 1.0.
-Whilst this dataset proved the trends we expected to see, the conclusions we were able to draw from it were weaker than we hoped \cite{shardlow-etal-2020-complex}.
+Whilst this dataset evidenced the trends we expected to see, the conclusions we were able to draw from it were weaker than we hoped \cite{shardlow-etal-2020-complex}.
 The median number of annotators was 7 per instance, and we identified this as an area for improvement.
-More annotators, means more opinions and better average judgments.
+The involvement of more annotators would allow more opinions to be expressed, leading to better average judgments.

 For the second round of annotations we used the Amazon Mechanical Turk platform.
-We used exactly the same data as in the original annotation of CompLex 1.0 and requested N new annotations for each instance.
+We used exactly the same data as in the original annotation of CompLex 1.0 and requested new annotations for each instance.
 We gave the same instructions to annotators regarding the Likert-scale points.
 As there is no in-built quality control in Mechanical Turk, we opted to release the data in batches (1200 instances at a time).
-We asked for a further 10 annotations per instance and paid at a rate of 3 cents per annotation.
+We asked for a further 10 annotations per instance and paid at a rate of \$0.03 per annotation.
 We reviewed the annotators work in between batches, rejecting accounts which submitted annotations too quickly, or without correlation to the other annotator's judgments.
 We also measured the correlation with lexical frequency to ensure that the annotations we were receiving were in the range we expected.

 This allowed us to gather a further 108,000 annotations on the CompLex data.
 These new judgments were aggregated with those from CompLex 1.0 to give a new dataset --- CompLex 2.0.
-We used this data to run a shared task on Lexical Complexity Prediction at SemEval 2021.
+We used this data to run a shared task on Lexical Complexity Prediction at SemEval 2021 \cite{shardlow2021semeval}.